rulewis/journey-optimizer.en/help/using/building-journeys/journey.md

 * Leverage **contextual data** from events, information from Adobe Experience Platform, or data from third-party API services.

-* Use the **built-in action** to send messages designed in Customer Journey Management or create **custom actions** if you're using a third-party system to send your messages.
+* Use the **built-in action** to send messages designed in Journey Optimizer or create **custom actions** if you're using a third-party system to send your messages.

 * With the **journey designer**, build your multistep use cases: easily drag and drop an entry event or a read segment activity, add conditions and send personalized messages.